 Since 2005, LCR has coordinated groups of interested members to help with disaster relief each summer in June.
 We have made trips to New Orleans, Iowa, Alabama, New Jersey, Kentucky, West Virginia and Maryland.
 Volunteers are welcome.

-The Navajo Chirstian Preparatory Academy (NCPA) is on the site of the Navajo Lutheran Mission in the heart of the Navajo reservation in Rock Point, Arizona.
-The school helps meet the educational, hearlth, social and spiritual needs of the Navajo people in this community.
+The Navajo Mission Preparatory Academy (NPA) is a school on the site of the Navajo Lutheran Mission in the heart of the Navajo reservation in Rock Point, Arizona.
+The school helps meet the educational, health, social and spiritual needs of the Navajo people in this community.

 Volunteers are always welcome, especially for our Valentine's Day Bake Sale each February and our Fry Bread sale in the fall.

 LCR's Guatemala Task Force functions as the support network for our member family, the Doppenbergs, who work as missionaries in Guatemala.
 The Doppenberg's ministry, Dream.Invest.Grow (DIG), operates out of the Centre of Hope in El Progreso, Jutiapa, Guatemala.